-The 2019/20 emissions inventory is based on the same assumptions and limitations as the baseline year using the Greenhouse Gas Protocol as developed by the World Business Council for Sustainable Development (WBCSD) and World Resources Institute (WRI).
+The 2020/21 emissions inventory is based on the same assumptions and limitations as the baseline year and is based on the Greenhouse Gas Protocol as developed by the World Business Council for Sustainable Development (WBCSD) and World Resources Institute (WRI).
 The Scope 1 and 2 emission factors are taken from the National Greenhouse and Energy Reporting (NGER) Measurement Determination.
 The Scope 3 emission factors were sourced from National Greenhouse Accounts (NGA) Factors 2020, EPA Victoria's greenhouse gas inventory management plan and UK government conversion factors for greenhouse gas reporting 2019 (for emissions associated with air travel and accommodation).